prebid/prebid.github.io/dev-docs/modules/userId.md

 Note: To add a custom data type for the response of pbjs.getUserIdsAsEids(), see other examples within the createEidsArray method in /modules/userId/eid.js

 {: .alert.alert-info :}
-Note that User IDs aren't needed in the mobile app world because device ID is available in those ad serving scenarios.
+Note that User IDs aren't as popular in the mobile app world because device ID is available in those ad serving scenarios.

 {: .alert.alert-info :}
 Note that not all bidder adapters support all forms of user ID.
 See the tables below for a list of which bidders support which ID schemes.